Planning to hire employees in Vietnam? Here’s a quick guide

 3) Use an Employer of Record (EOR)

 An Employer of Record legally employs workers on behalf of businesses that are based abroad.
-Partnering with an EOR enables international companies to hire employees in Vietnam and countries all over the world quickly and efficiently.
+Partnering with an EOR enables international companies to engage international employees quickly and efficiently.

 The EOR acts as your legal employer in Vietnam, while your company directs the day-to-day work without setting up a legal entity.
-This option helps reduce the legal risk of hiring abroad because EORs like Payoneer Workforce Management offer support to maintain compliance with the evolving local labor laws.
+This option helps reduce the legal risk of engaging talent abroad because EORs like Payoneer Workforce Management offer compliance support with local labor laws.

 Learn more about using an Employer of Record in Vietnam.